JonathanBowker/pseudonymisation-as-a-service/README.md

 ## 1.3 SERVICE MODULES

 The outline of the service is as follows:
-  - Implementing the dictionary and definitions and relevant explanatory notes where needed.
+  - Implementing a glossary of terms and relevant explanatory notes.
-  - Identifying the pseudonymisation scenario to be engaged in practice.
+  - Identifying scenarios where pseudonymisation needs to be engaged.
-  - Assessing adversarial and attack models with regard to the pseudonymisation.
+  - Assessing adversarial and attack models with regard the scenarios.
-  - Selecting the appropriate pseudonymisation techniques and policies.
+  - Selecting appropriate pseudonymisation techniques and policies.
-  - Testing pseudonymisation techniques on identifiers and more complex datasets (use cases).
+  - Testing pseudonymisation techniques on identifiers and complex datasets (use cases).
-  - Implementing the pseudonymisation server and deploying models in production.
+  - Implementing deploying a pseudonymisation management server and models.
-  - Providing ongoing support and recommendations for all related stakeholders.
+  - Providing ongoing support and recommendations for relevant stakeholders.

-Our Pseudonymisation service focuses on analysing technical solutions for the implementation of robust GDPR complaince programmes, privacy by design and security of personal data processing.
+Our Pseudonymisation service focuses on analysing technical solutions for the implementation of robust GDPR compliance programmes, privacy by design and security of personal data processing.

 # 2. DEFINITIONS
 We present a number of terms that we use as part of our service and are essential to project stakeholder.
 Some of these terms are based on GDPR, whereas others refer to technical standards or are explicitly defined for the purpose of service delivery.